tokensphere/tt-white-contracts/docs/FastTopFacet.md

 ```

 Allows to switch from a private scheme to a semi-public scheme,
- but not the other way around.
+ but not the other way around, unless the total supply is zero.

 #### Parameters